Samuel1236w/PRODIGY_CS_04/README.md

      -python keylogger.py

-	3. Logging Keystrokes:
+LOGGING KEYSTROKES
-	•	The script will start logging your keystrokes in the keylog.txt file.
+  - The script will start logging your keystrokes in the keylog.txt file.
-	•	Press the Esc key to stop the keylogger.
+  - Press the Esc key to stop the keylogger.